Wondering how to begin crate training your puppy or dog, or even whether you should? This page will tell you.

 Once he accepts the door closed while you are there, begin going elsewhere in your home and gradually lengthening the time you are gone.
 Having toys in the crate is useful here.

-Close the dog in at bedtime and let it out first thing in the morning.
+Close the dog in at bedtime and let him out first thing in the morning.
 But once the dog behaves without being locked in at night, leave the door open or remove it from the crate (unless you are using it during the day sometimes) and keep it nearby.
-If you are housetraining a young puppy, you will probably be going outside with it in the middle of the night for a while.
+If you are housetraining a young puppy, you will probably be going outside with him in the middle of the night for a while.

 Never put the dog into the crate as punishment.
 You want the dog to think of it in a happy way.

 You have to go back to work and your new puppy or dog still isn’t completely crate-trained or reliable when loose in the house.
 What to do?
 Create an alternative space for a while (see below), or crate the dog and ask a friend or neighbor to come by several times during the day, either as a favor or for pay, to let the dog out for a while.
 Or hire a pet sitter.
+Or take the puppy to a good doggy day care.

 Be sure to leave some toys or treats with the dog.
 I’ve done a page on the Kong, a bouncy rubber dog toy that you can fill with dog treats, peanut butter, cheese, etc., to occupy your dog for a good long time.
 (It’s excellent for occupying an uncrated dog too.)